EnigmaCurry/curlbomb/README.md

       -k, --disable-knock   Don't require authentication (no X-knock header) (default: False)
-      -n NUM_GETS           Number of times to serve resource (default: 1) --ssl CERTIFICATE     Use SSL with the given certificate (default: None) --mime-type MIME_TYPE
+      -n NUM_GETS           Number of times to serve resource (default: 1) -p PORT               TCP port number to use (default: random) --ssl CERTIFICATE     Use SSL with the given certificate (default: None) --mime-type MIME_TYPE
                             The content type to serve the file as (default: